taviroquai/db2graphql/README.md

 ## Features
 * Fully compatible with **express**, **koa**, **hapi** and **Apollo Server**
 * Converts an existing relational database (only PostgreSQL for now) schema to a JSON schema
-* Generates a Graphql schema (string) with few but convenient types, queries and mutations
+* Generates a Graphql SDL schema with convenient types, queries and mutations
 * Implements a generic Graphql resolver ready for API prototyping
-* Eager loading of related records based on foreign keys
+* Load related records based on foreign keys
 * Allows to add/override resolvers

 ## Demo